aks-2017/semestralne-zadanie-xbrandys-xpastierovic/testing/test2.md

-## Comparing the eouting convergebce time
+## Comparing the routing convergence time

-The second test, we will measure the convergence time in different network scales with 2ms delay.
+In the second test, we will measure the convergence time in different network scales with 2ms delay.

 First we have to run our custom topology in mininet.